nigelredding/act65.github.io/_drafts/2016-5-20-TeachingHow.md

 title: Teaching machines how to think
 ---

+How should a student learn?
+And how should a teacher teach?

 (insert some snappy name)

 Supervised learning.
 Do as I tell you.
 Copy me.
 Is this really how we should be training (and/or thinking) about learning?